RichelleJi/chatWeb5/README.md

 ## Credit

 Credit to [ChatBase](https://github.com/notrab/chatbase) and [Ceremic](https://developers.ceramic.network/learn/welcome/) for awesome templates to work with.

+To learn more, go to the [tutorial](/tutorial.md) page.